 Preparing for retirement: a 50-year-old Jane across the world

-In order to compare pension gaps globally, we calculated the retirement income and costs of a representative 50-year-old "Average Jane" in different countries.*
+In order to compare pension gaps globally, we calculated the retirement income and costs of a representative 50-year-old "Average Jane" in different cities.

 Jane's retirement income is influenced by three global trends that affect pension systems worldwide in one way or another: demographic change, public finances and low interest rates.
-Below we list some country highlights.
+Below we list some city highlights.

 Switzerland ranks highest on our pension gap index.
 It is one of the few countries with two mandatory pillars financed by workers and employers.
 But can it sustain the longest living population in Europe?